Quickstart

 Installation

-For latest official version:
+For the latest official version:

 $ pip install --user vcspull